 To celebrate your child's birthday, please speak with your child's teacher for recommendations.
+If you would like to provide goodie bags, please avoid small items/choking hazards and candy.
+Acceptable goodie bag items: pencils, stickers, and slinkies.

 FOOD ITEMS